 Ask Data fully supports multi-table, normalized data sources.

 How do new data modeling capabilities affect using Tableau Bridge?

-You will need to update to the latest version of Tableau Bridge for full compatibility with 2020.2 data modeling functionality.
+Using the latest version of Tableau Bridge should provide full compatibility with Tableau version 2020.2 and later data modeling functionality.

-When should I use Tableau Prep vs. authoring in Tableau Desktop, Tableau Online, or Tableau Server to create a data source?
+When should I use Tableau Prep vs. authoring in Tableau Desktop, Tableau Cloud, or Tableau Server to create a data source?

 Tableau Prep cleans data, and creates flows, extracts, and published data sources that contain physical tables.

 In Tableau Desktop, and in Tableau Cloud and Tableau Server web authoring, you can create data sources that use normalized data models.
 These data models can be made of logical tables and physical tables, and your data sources can be saved as live data sources or as extracts.